 Amyotrophic lateral sclerosis (ALS) is a neurological disease that involves the nerve cells (neurons) responsible for controlling voluntary muscle movement that include chewing, walking, breathing and talking.
-The symptoms get worse over time currently there is no cure for ALS and no effective treatment to halt, or reverse, the progression of the disease.
+The symptoms get worse with time currently there is no cure for ALS and no effective treatment to halt, or reverse, the progression of the disease.

 Messages from motor neurons in the brain are transmitted to motor neurons in the spinal cord and to motor nuclei of the brain and from there on to a particular muscle or muscles of the body.
 In ALS, both the upper motor neurons and low motor neurons degenerate or die, and stop sending messages to the muscles.